wojtekmach/keathley.github.io/_drafts/2015-05-31-Building-a-Keyboard-finding-all-of-the-parts.md

 # Building a Keyboard

 I've always been obsessed with keyboards.
-The first large purchase I made when I had a real job was a matte black Das Keyboard Ultimate.
+The first large purchase I made when I had a "real job" was a matte black [Das Keyboard Ultimate](http://www.daskeyboard.com/model-s-ultimate/) with MX Cherry Blue switches.
 That keyboard has been with me for years now and its served me well.

-Recently I've been starting to have more issues with RSI so I've been looking for more ergonomic replacements.
+Recently I've been having issues with RSI so I've been upgrading my ergonomics.
+One of those upgrades was an ergonomic keyboard.
 After doing some research I decided to check out the Atreus.
 The Atreus was designed by Phil Halberg (aka.
 Technomancy) as a portable replacement for an ergodox.
 Its a 40% keyboard but features the same "columnar layout" that the ergodox does.

 Phil offers a kit which is what I originally ordered.
 However, there was going be some lead time before the kit came in.
 Since the Atreus is open source I opted to source the parts and assemble a kit myself.

 ## Sourcing the parts